mjpritchard/my-1.9.0-site/content/docs/getting-started/update-a-jasmin-account.md

 Note: Please allow 15 minutes before attempting to log in again, while the new key becomes active on the JASMIN system.

-If you get the message "not a valid ssh public key" please check that you have copied the text from the `.pub` file and that no newline characters are
+If you get the message "not a valid SSH public key" please check that you have copied the text from the `.pub` file and that no newline characters are
 included: the public key should be a single line of text.
 It can be difficult to see this as the text automatically wraps